FeifeiXiao-lab/modSaRa2/README.md

 3. Add it to the system Path

-For Mac, users need to have Xcode installed on the computer before installing modSaRa.
+For Mac, users need to have Xcode installed on the computer before installing modSaRa2.
 To that end, the following steps are also recommended for installing the .tar.gz file.

 1. Go to http://hpc.sourceforge.net